 Rachel decided she would need to have a speech prepared, and she would have to go in fully armed with a list of possible reactions from Quinn.
 So, during her free period on Monday, she burrowed into her favorite cubby of the library with several pens, scrap paper, and a notebook, and began diligently scratching down her ideas.

 This was how Santana and Brittany found Rachel when the bell rang for lunch—hunched so far over her nose nearly touched the page, eyes screwed tight to focus on her words, and hand cramping very, very badly.

 "Jeez.
 Forget to finish a project, Two Shoes?"
 Santana asked as she plopped into the chair across from Rachel.

 'Two Shoes' was a new special favorite of Santana's, ever since she found out Rachel was still a virgin.
 It was far better than the repeated insults to her womanhood, so Rachel let it slide.
 Not that there was much she could've done about it had she actually minded.

-"You okay, Rach?" the blonde asked worriedly.
+"You okay, Rach?"
+Brittany asked worriedly.

 She had that adorably concerned look on her face where her brow crinkled and she kept worrying her lip between her teeth.
 Rachel hurriedly offered her a weak smile and a nod.